microsoftgraph/microsoft-graph-docs-contrib/content/walkthroughs/uwp.md

 # Call Microsoft Graph in a universal Windows 10 app

 In this article we look at the minimum tasks required to get an access token from Azure Active Directory (AD) and call the Microsoft Graph.
-We use code from the [O365-UWP-Microsoft-Graph-Connect](https://github.com/OfficeDev/O365-UWP-Unified-API-Connect) to explain the main concepts that you have to implement in your app.
+We use code from the [Office 365 Connect Sample for UWP Using Microsoft Graph](https://github.com/microsoftgraph/uwp-csharp-connect-rest-sample) to explain the main concepts that you have to implement in your app.

 ## Sample user interface